-Whether you have met someone in real life, over the phone or online, the relationship really comes to life when you have shared values, interests, goals and/or experience.
+Whether you have met someone in real life, over the phone or online, the relationship really comes to life when you have shared values, interests, goals and/or experiences.
 But to find out what your common denominators are, you need to have a conversation rather than make assumptions.

 Throughout my career, relationship building has played an important part in my business strategy.
 Whether it be internal or external customers, creating a connection with someone has meant I have often been able to achieve the results/outcomes desired.

 When I first left university, my first ‘proper’ job was working at a bank and I quickly realised the importance of building relationships to meet the targets were set in terms of lead generation.

 Yes, I was genuinely interested in the customers I spoke to, but finding out more about them meant I could make suggestions/solutions to them about their accounts to save them money.

 From getting to know people and building relationships, it also meant I was building the know, like, trust factors.

 This continued within the different roles I held, relationship building played a key role in getting results, gaining opportunities, managing people, and negotiating.

 Fast forward to now and running my own business and relationships have played a vital role in the growth of my business.